 Only within a democratic framework is it possible to accept the high degree of autonomy assigned to managers in public management reforms.
 While bureaucratic public administration was created within a liberal but not democratic state, and was concerned with strict controls, public management reform is unthinkable without democracy.
-The autonomy that the public manager assumes, the possibility that she has of making decisions instead of just executing the law, is checked a posteriori by managerial accountability mechanisms, particularly by the social accountability mechanism involving pressure for finance ministry that control expenditures, actually increases, because objectives are attained with smaller costs.
-They relinquish some direct controls to obtain a greater indirect control more transparency and an increased investigative role on the part of the media.
+The autonomy that the public manager assumes, the possibility of making decisions instead of just executing the law, is checked a posteriori by managerial accountability mechanisms, particularly by the social accountability mechanism involving pressure for more transparency and an increased investigative role on the part of the media.
 Given that public management reform presupposes democracy, and that the values related to the autonomy of civil servants are well integrated in society, their formal tenure or stability can be made more flexible, more similar to that which exists in the labor market.
 Their pay may and should be also more flexible, reflecting their performance.
 It should also be higher because the salaries of public managers would be competitive with salaries of the private sector, in so far the private and the public labor market cease to be separated (while the wages of non-skilled public servants would tend to equalize with the correspondent jobs in the private sector).
-They will be made accountable through public management accountability mechanisms rather than through bureaucratic ones.
-Finally, in the managerial system, the republican civil service ethos, so important for this type of job, will be better assured than in the bureaucratic one, because public managers will be few in number, well-paid and highly prestigious.
+They will be made accountable through public management accountability mechanisms rather than through